 AUSTRALIA | Improvements to Skilled Occupation Lists, Accredited Sponsorship, and New Visa Categories

 On March 11, changes to the lists of skilled occupations eligible for skilled visas came into effect.
 Most significantly, 36 occupations were added to the Medium and Long-Term Skilled Shortage List (MLTSSL) – primarily in science-related fields.
 More information here.

 Also in March, the Minister of Immigration expanded opportunities for employers to receive streamlined processing of sponsorship and visa applications.
 A new fifth category of “accredited sponsorship” was added for companies that invest at least AUD 50 million that generates local employment in Australia.
 This should allow more companies to qualify for accredited sponsorship that could not meet the current 75% or 85% Australian workforce profiles.
 More information here.

 Two new provisional visa categories and a new permanent visa were announced and are slated to be available in November of this year.
 The two new provisional visas are a Skilled Employer-Sponsored Regional Visa and a Skilled Work Regional Visa.
 Both will be valid for five years, with a pathway to the new permanent visas after three years.
 The new visas are designed to meet skills shortages on a regional level.
-More information here.
+More information here and here.

 IRELAND | Greater Immigration Opportunities Address Skill Shortages and Brexit Demands

 With a booming economy and increased interest as a potential post-Brexit EU location – Ireland continues to improve immigration opportunities to meet demands.
 More information here.